 Committee: If a Bill passes second reading it moves to the committee stage (committee of the whole) where it is debated provision by provision.
 At this stage, amendments to a Bill may be proposed.

-Committee of the Whole: A committee, composed of all MLAs, which debates a Bill provision by provision.
+Committee of the Whole: A committee, composed of all MLAs other than the Speaker, which debates a Bill provision by provision.

 Dissolution: An action by the Commissioner, on the advice of the Premier, which ends a Legislative Assembly.
 Dissolution can also be automatic: the Yukon Act says that no Legislative Assembly can continue for more than five years after a general election.
 After dissolution, that particular Legislative Assembly no longer exists, and a new one must be created through a general election.